Warren hits back as Sanders denies saying a woman can’t win presidency

 CLICK HERE TO GET THE FOX NEWS APP

-Later in the exchange, Warren touted the recent performance of female candidates the Democratic Party's history of breaking barriers with its nominees for president, particularly in the cases of John F. Kennedy and Barack Obama.
+Later in the exchange, Warren touted the recent performance of female candidates and the Democratic Party's history of breaking barriers with its nominees for president, particularly in the cases of John F. Kennedy and Barack Obama.

 "Since Donald Trump was elected president, women candidates have outperformed men candidates in competitive races, and in 2018 we took back the House, we took back state houses because of women candidates and women voters," she said.
 "Back in the 1960's people asked could a Catholic win.
 Back in 2008 people asked if an African-American could win.
 And both times the Democratic Party stepped up and said, 'Yes,' got behind their candidate and we changed America.
 That's who we are."